psw11/kafka-producer-and-consumer-api/README.md

 To start one you can do some steps below.

 #### Start Kafka cluster
-- Build kafka image by running a file ".\cluster\kafka-image\build-image.bat"
+- Build kafka image by running the file ".\cluster\kafka-image\build-image.bat"
-- Start or restart Kafka cluster by a file ".\cluster\restart.bat"
+- Start or restart Kafka cluster by running the file ".\cluster\restart.bat"
 - Wait for start the containers.
 It takes about 10 seconds

 #### Open web UI to see cluster data